 The State Rail Plan provides a demand and capacity analysis based on industry-standard methodology using best available data.
 It is a macroeconomic forecast.
-This analysis represents just one perspective on forecast.
-If completed, these projects could further increase the demands placed on the state's rail system and accelerate the rate of growth so that capacity limits on the existing system will be met sooner.
+This analysis represents just one perspective on terminals proposed for construction in and elsewhere in the Pacific